argv1/goodXtausch/readme.md

 goodXtausch helps to search for books, games and other items on tauschticket.de based on a goodreads shelf, amazon or steam wishlist and returns the search result for each item as a table in a html page.

-Since, as of December 8th 2020, Goodreads no longer issues new developer keys for the public developer API and plans to retire the current version of these tools (more info [here](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs)), I desided to use selenium to solve this issue.
+Since, as of December 8th 2020, Goodreads no longer issues new developer keys for the public developer API and plans to retire the current version of these tools (more info [here](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs)).
+First approch using selenium is now replaced by a .csv export.

-You need ChromeDriver, which you can download [here](https://chromedriver.chromium.org/downloads) and store the execuable in the script folder.

 ![logo](https://github.com/argv1/goodXtausch/blob/master/images/output.PNG)